petershen0307/learn-rust/tcp-listener/README.md

 3. try to use single thread to handle multiple connection
 4. tcp listener will wait 5 second and expect tcp client will send a message, if client didn't send the message, server send a message to client

+additional, how to do the graceful shutdown in every challenge?

 ```bash
 # tcp server and client tool
 # client